National Oceanic and Atmospheric Administration Fisheries

 The Challenge

-In June 2019, the National Oceanic and Atmospheric Administration Fisheries announced a new five-year cooperative agreement with the Institute under the Damage Assessment, Remediation and Restoration Program (DARRP), which restores natural resources after disasters like oil spills or releases of hazardous waste.
+In June 2019, the National Oceanic and Atmospheric Administration (NOAA) Restoration Center announced a five-year cooperative agreement with The Water Institute under the Damage Assessment, Remediation and Restoration Program (DARRP), which restores natural resources after disasters like oil spills or releases of hazardous waste.
+On June 1, 2024, a second cooperative agreement was signed that continues this partnership through May 2029.
+This second cooperative agreement holds the potential for up to $25M of work.
+Cooperative agreements provide the vehicle for NOAA to partner with entities outside of NOAA who share common objectives.
+Specific activities are approved by NOAA through amendments to the agreement.

 The Approach

-This is just the beginning of the work the Institute will do in cooperation with partners at all levels of government and the private sector.
+This is just the beginning of the work the Institute will do in cooperation with partners to progress work under this DARRP agreement.